 One of the main goals of glamping is to reconnect with nature.
 The Mountain Horse Farm B&B and Wellness Retreat in the Finger Lakes takes this concept to the next level by offering therapeutic interactions with cows and mini-horses along with the opportunity to sleep comfortably outdoors.
 Their horse & cow experiences do not involve riding the animals, but peacefully petting them, cuddling them, and enjoying their calm energy.
-Come nighttime you’ll sleep in traditional Sioux Indian Tipis, handcrafted by artisans.
+Come nighttime, you’ll sleep in traditional Sioux Indian Tipis, handcrafted by artisans.
 Enjoy your privacy while being just a short walk to the lodge, where you can use the full bathroom, lounge room, TV room, wrap-around porch, and fridge.
 You’re also welcome to use the large outdoor fire pit and grill.
 (Planning to reopen during the last weekend in May or the first weekend in June.)

 Terra Glamping (Long Island)